-(in millions) As of ber 27, 2024
+(in millions) As of June 28, 2024

-Cash received from issuance of debt \$ 1,970
+Cash received from issuance of debt

-Cash distribution to WDC at separation (920)
+Cash distribution to WDC at separation

-Cash paid for debt issuance costs (33)
+Cash paid for debt issuance cost

-Total pro forma adjustment to cash and cash equivalents \$ 1,017
+Total pro forma adjustment to cash and cash equivalents

-We will also enter into a 5-year revolving credit facility of \$1,500 million; however, the facility is not expected to be drawn upon at the completion of the spin-off.
-The associated issuance costs are recorded in other non-current assets and amortized to interest expense over the term of the credit facility.
-Periodic fees payable on the undrawn portion of the revolving credit facility have also been reflected as adjustments to interest expense.
+We also expect to enter into a $[\bullet]$ year Revolving Credit Facility of $[\bullet]$ million; however, the facilities are not expected to be utilized at the completion of the spin-off.
+The associated issuance costs of $[\bullet]$ million are recorded in other non-current assets and amortized to interest expense over the term of the credit facility.